 The way you present content and pages plays a critical role in helping users achieve their online objectives – communicating subtle messages that signpost key user journeys, important information and next steps.

-With these messages determined by your site’s Information Architecture, or IA, it’s vital that you get every aspect of it right – from the underlying structure and taxonomy through to navigation and on-page visual clues.
+With these messages determined by your website structure, also known as Information Architecture (IA), it’s vital that you get every aspect of it right – from the underlying hierarchy and taxonomy through to navigation and on-page visual clues.

 Fortunately, our user experience consultants are here to help.

-Whether you’re starting from scratch, or looking to fine-tune what’s already there, we’ll make sure your IA is aligned with your users’ mental models, online behaviours and expectations.
+Whether you’re building an enterprise information architecture from scratch, or looking for information architecture testing services to fine-tune what’s already there, our consultants offer a range of services to make sure your IA is aligned with your users’ mental models, online behaviours and expectations.
 You’ll be able to serve their needs better – and see better results reflected in your business performance too.

-It’s all too easy to become too close to the inner workings of your site – to the point where improvements that could help users complete important tasks are overlooked.
-A fresh set of eyes can prove hugely insightful.
+It’s all too easy to become too close to the inner workings of your website – to the point where structural improvements that could help users complete important tasks are overlooked.
+Having an external information architecture consultant provide fresh set of eyes can prove hugely insightful.

-That’s why our projects typically begin with a review of the information currently present.
-By objectively assessing how much there is, what format it comes in and how it’s structured we can see:
+That’s why our user experience consultants typically begin each information architecture project with an in-depth analysis of your existing website structure.
+By objectively assessing how much content there is, what format it comes in and how it’s structured we can see:

-How, though, can you guarantee that your information architecture meets the needs of your users?
-We test proposed IA concepts with your users at an early stage, using exercises including card sorts and online tree testing.
+How, though, can you guarantee that your IA strategy meets the needs of your users?
+Our information architecture agency services include testing proposed concepts with your users at an early stage, using exercises including card sorts and online tree testing.

-This ensures that the IA is reviewed in isolation, away from the distraction of page layouts, menus and visual design – increasing the accuracy of feedback to effectively validate decisions before we go too far down a particular route, to avoid unnecessary rework.
+We also employ specialist information architecture software to ensure your IA is tested and reviewed in isolation, away from the distraction of page layouts, menus and visual design.
+This increases the accuracy of feedback to effectively validate your enterprise information architecture decisions before we go too far down a particular route, to avoid unnecessary rework.